 La Festival de Cannes

-John Powers, Fresh Air's critic-at-large and the movie critic for Vogue, returns from this year's Cannes Film Festival to share his thoughts on the winners, the losers and the films that may make a big box-office splash.
-He also explains to Fresh Air's Terry Gross why this year's Cannes was somewhat of a paradox for him.
+John Powers, Fresh Air's critic-at-large and the movie critic for Vogue, returns from the 2012 Cannes Film Festival to share his thoughts on the films he liked and the films he didn't care for.

 Le Festival de Cannes